Iowa Dance Instructors

 In addition to creating the choreography, Maureen designs the competition costumes and has won numerous awards for both choreography and costuming on both the regional and national levels.
 Two of her solo dancers have won first place honors in the large school division of the Iowa State Drill Team Association Solo Contest, competing her choreographies against over 75 dancers from all over Iowa.

 Maureen also teaches all levels of jazz, tap and combination classes in the Ames studios.
-She has choreographed the Russian and Arabian parts in the Iowa State Center Nutcracker.
+She has choreographed the Russian, American and Arabian parts in the Iowa State Center "Nutcracker".

 Maureen continues her personal dance education every summer, training in New York City with Master Teachers including Suzi Taylor, Joe Lanteri, Doug Caldwell, Joe Tremaine, Mike Minery, Jason Parsons, Frank Hatchett, and Michele Asaf.
 She is a certified instructor and by Dance Educators of America.

-Teaches: Ballet, Pointe, Jazz, Combination, Ballet Mistress, Iowa Youth Ballet
+Teaches: Ballet, Pointe, Jazz, Tap, Musical Theatre; Ballet Mistress, Iowa Youth Ballet

 Ellen's dance studies and experience span many years.
 An Ames native, Ellen started studying dance at a very young age with Ann Dirksen.
-Her dance training continued and passion for dance grew under the instruction of Terry Thomas, and the especially with Robert and Miyoko Kato Thomas at the Robert Thomas Dancenter.
-Ellen went on to study ballet at the University of Utah, at the Des Moines ballet, in New York City, at the Ballet West Intensive, and at the Joffrey Ballet Summer Program at the University of Iowa before coming back to the Dancenter to continue teaching.
+Her dance training continued, and passion for dance grew, under the instruction of Terry Thomas, and especially with Robert and Miyoko Kato Thomas at the Robert Thomas Dancenter.
+Ellen went on to study ballet at the University of Utah, at the Des Moines Ballet, in New York City, at the Ballet West Intensive, and at the Joffrey Ballet Intensive at the University of Iowa before coming back to the Dancenter to continue teaching.

 As an instructor at the Robert Thomas Dancenter, Ellen enjoys the opportunity to share her lifelong love for dance with her many students.
-She is mother to three daughters, Liz, Leanna, and Allie, who share that love of dance; and she is still in her 20th year of teaching management classes at Iowa State University, having earned a Ph.D. in Industrial Relations from the University of Minnesota.
+She is mother to three daughters, Liz, Leanna, and Allie, who share that love of dance; and she teaches management classes at Iowa State University, having earned a Ph.D. in Industrial Relations from the University of Minnesota.

-Teaches: Ballet, Pointe, Jazz, Combination, Ballet Mistress, Iowa Youth Ballet
+Teaches: Ballet, Pointe; Ballet Mistress, Iowa Youth Ballet

 Teaches: Belly Dance, Ballroom